 If you need to display the same image from one source on multiple displays, you will also need an HDMI splitter and an additional HDMI cable for each additional display.
-It’s important to understand that HDMI splitters serve a very specific purpose and cannot help you if you are trying to gain more space to open multiple windows on your workstation.
+It’s important to understand that HDMI splitters serve a very specific purpose and cannot help you if you are trying to open multiple windows on your workstation.

 If your goal is to extend your workspace across multiple monitors, an HDMI splitter won’t work.
-The workspace extension adds more real estate on the screen, creating a larger viewing area and workstation without duplication.
+The workspace extension adds more real estate to the screen, creating a larger viewing area and workstation without duplicating content.
 Many computers today support multiple monitors through internal system design, or a DisplayPort Multi-Stream Transport (MST) hub can create true expanded displays by sending separate video streams to each monitor.

 Use an HDMI splitter